Day trip to Tarragona

-Like Barcelona, Tarragona has a tradition of conserving the inheritance of its Roman history, which today in day it is considered World Heritage.
-This does not go unnoticed to thousands of visitors whom the city receives annually.
-The walls, Pretorio, the Circus, the Amphitheater, the forum, the Theater, the Necrópolis Paleocristiana, the quarry of the Médol, the Tower of the Escipiones, the Aqueduct of the Bridge of the Devil, the Arc of Bará, the Mausoleo de Cantcelles, Villa dels Munt and the Archaeological Museum are some primary examples of the historical treasures found here.
+Like Barcelona, Tarragona has a tradition of conserving the inheritance of its Roman history, which nowadays is considered World Heritage.
+Their efforts do not go unnoticed to the thousands of visitors whom the city receives annually.
+The walls, Pretorio, the Amphitheater, the forum, the Necrópolis Paleocristiana, the quarry of the Médol, the Tower of the Escipiones, the Aqueduct of the Bridge of the Devil, the Arc of Bará, the Mausoleo de Cantcelles, Villa dels Munt and the Archaeological Museum are some primary examples of the historical treasures found here.
 In fact, the entire city is like a vast museum!

-Also nature lovers are welcome, since the chances offered by Tarragona’s natural parks and gardens are immense.
+If you are a nature lover, Tarragona’s natural parks and gardens have a lot to offer you.
 The area surrounding Tarragona offers a myriad of possibilities to visitors!
-Only 9 km away we find the grand theme park – Universal Studios’ Port Adventura – a very popular destination for the people of Barcelona.
-Slightly further, perfect for family excursions, we find an abundance of nature such as the Ebro Delta Natural Park, the caves of Benifallet, and the Montsant Mountain range.
+Only 9 km away we find the huge amusement park – Universal Studios’ Port Adventura – a very popular destination for the people of Barcelona.
+In addition, perfect places for family nature excursions include; Ebro Delta Natural Park, the caves of Benifallet, and the Montsant Mountain range.

 Shopping and Eating

-In the Old District, an almost whimsically perfect setting, ancient ruins can still be seen inside some of the shops.
-As to which, many of them sell antiques.
-Nonetheless, you will also find high-end designer jewelers and renowned masters of the art of working precious materials.
+When arriving at the Old District, you can find ancient ruins inside some shops.
+As a result, many of them sell antiques.
+Nonetheless, you will also find high-end designer jewellers and renowned masters of the art of working precious materials.
 If you are looking to buy fresh food in a picturesque setting, be sure to visit Tarragona’s municipal markets.

 How To Get There?